 Total funds raised: £72.1m

-Partnerize has developed software that aims to allow clients to track, manage and optimise their online advertising through pay-for-performance partnerships.
-The Partnerize platform allows you to manage partnerships with other brands and influencers—think of affiliate marketing—capturing the huge advertising industry of partner payments.
+Partnerize has developed AI software that allows clients to track, manage and optimise their online advertising through pay-for-performance partnerships.

+Through Partnerize, companies can organise commission rates, automate payments, detect partnership fraud, and view big data insights.
 The company has raised £72.2m across 12 fundraising rounds from investors DN Capital, GP Bullhound Asset Management, Accel-KKR, Commercial Banking Loans, Greycroft Partners, and Mithril.
-It also secured one grant amounting to £97.2k from Innovate UK.

-Partnerize is a 20% scale-up and has attended the Future 50 accelerator, along with making frequent appearances on high-growth lists like Deloitte Fast 50 and The Northern Tech 100.
+Partnerize is a 20% scaleup company and has attended the Future 50 accelerator, along with making frequent appearances on high-growth lists like Deloitte Fast 50 and The Northern Tech 100.
 The company has over 1,800 clients that account for over $7b in annual sales and $600m in partner payments.
-Partnerize has over 200 employees working across the world, including London, Newcastle, Amsterdam, Tokyo, Sydney, and New York.

 Total funds raised: £71.7m

-Quantexa is a cybersecurity firm that develops technology to secure organisations’ data and flag potential illegal activity.
-It works closely with industries that handle large volumes of data, such as banking, public sector, and e-commerce to create analytical models that uncover data risk, reveal opportunities, and enhance decision making.
+Quantexa is a cybersecurity firm that develops AI technology to secure organisations’ data and flag illegal activity.
+It works closely with industries that handle large datasets, such as banking, public sector, and e-commerce to create analytical models that uncover data risk, reveal opportunities, and enhance decision making.

-The company has secured £71.7m of funding in total, with investment from AlbionVC, Dawn Capital, HSBC Enterprise Fund, ABN AMRO, Accenture, British Patient Capital, Evolution Equity Partners, and HSBC Innovation Investment.
+The company has secured £71.7m of investment, with backing from AlbionVC, Dawn Capital, HSBC Enterprise Fund, and Accenture, among others.
 The bulk of this funding came from a £50.8m raise in July 2020, invested for the purpose of expanding into new markets.

 Quantexa has attended both the Microsoft ScaleUp (London) accelerator and Tech Nation’s Future Fifty accelerator.
 It has also appeared on lists including the Telegraph Tech Hot 100, Fast Track Tech Track 100 in 2020, and the 2021 edition of The Regtech 100.